ftrias/TeensyDebug/README.md

 2. `step` may not always step into functions.
 Stepping won't always work over a return.
 TeensyDebug traps `bx lr`, `pop {Rmmm, pc}`, `mov pc, Rm` and will usually step properly over these instruction if using gdb `stepi` command.
 Branch instructions are also interpreted properly most of the time.
 However gdb `step` and `next` may occasionally get confused and stop stepping.

-3. Port `teensy_debug` to C. Or better yet, integrate it with `teensy_post_compile`.

 Future considerations
 -------------------------------------------

-The `run.command` script should be ported to Windows and Linux.
+The `teensy_debug` script should be ported to Windows and Linux.
+Or better yet, integrate it with `teensy_post_compile`.

 The serial connection can be anything that supports reading and writing ASCII in sequence.
-To start it's probably best to use a UART or USB Serial but in theory it could be USB Serial, CAN, network, Raw connection, etc.
+To start it's probably best to use a UART or USB Serial but in theory it could also be CAN, network socket, USB Raw, MIDI, etc.

 GDB can accept "file" commands from Teensy.
 Thus, teensy could send commands to open, read and write files on the host PC running GDB.
 This could be useful in many applications.